learn-co-curriculum/react-hooks-redux-create-store/README.md

 # Refactoring Our Code Into A Library

+## Learning Goals

+- Understand which part of our codebase can be used across applications
+- Understand how to encapsulate the functions we built
+- Use the `getState` method

-## Objectives
+## Introduction

 In this lesson, we will learn how to turn our code into a library that can be used across JavaScript applications.
-By the end of the lesson you will be able
-to:

-- Understand which part of our codebase can be used across applications.
-- Understand how to encapsulate the functions we built.
-- Learn about the `getState` method and how it works.

 Use `src/createStore.js` to follow along.
 Open `index.html` to try out the code.

 ## Encapsulate our application's state by wrapping our code in a function